-This post includes affiliate links and I will earn a commission if you make a purchase using them.
-Thank you so much for your continued support!
+This post includes affiliate links and we will earn a small commission, at no additional cost to you, if you make a purchase using any of them.
+Thank you!

 Step 1 – Draw your color block design on the wall and choose a starting point.

 A DIY color block accent wall will need to be worked on in sections, depending on the design complexity.
 Draw your design on the wall to better visualize the project, including size, placement, and painting order.
 Tape your first section.
 I recommend using an applicator if you have textured walls because it’ll help to better secure the tape to the wall.
 We applied 2 coats of paint, allowing adequate drying time in between each coat.

 Step 2 – Paint, let dry, and tape the next section(s) of your color block design.